zamfofex/dummyette/documentation/chess.md

 `board.getKingPosition(color)`
 ---

 This will return the position of the king of the given color.
 If no color is specified, it’ll be the color of the current side to play.
-The returned value will be an object containing `x` and `y` properties representing the coordinates.

 If `color` does not represent a color, this will return `undefined`.